 - 3:00 p.m. for full day Children's Garden.
-You must pick up your child by 3:15 p.m. or arrange for them to go to Aftercare. - 3:20 p.m. for the Elementary School.
-You must pick up your child by 3:40 p.m. or arrange for them to go to Aftercare. - We must have a signed note if your child is being picked up by anyone other than a parent or the person(s) listed on your child's Emergency Form.
+You must pick up your child by 3:15 p.m. or your child will be sent to Aftercare and an additional fee will be incurred. - 3:20 p.m. for Elementary School.
+You must pick up your child by 3:40 p.m. or your child will be sent to Aftercare and an additional fee will be incurred. - We must have a signed note if your child is being picked up by anyone other than a parent or the person(s) listed on your child's Emergency Form.
 The school is only authorized to release students to pre-designated adults.
-We reserve the right to request identification for anyone picking up a child. - All parents collecting their children before dismissal should check in with Reception.
-A staff member will collect the child from their class.
-Advance notice of an early pickup is helpful, as classes often go outside and students take longer to retrieve.
+We reserve the right to request identification for anyone picking up a child. - All parents collecting their children before dismissal should alert Reception ahead of time, check in with Reception upon arrival and then a staff member will collect the child from their class.
+Advance notice of an early pickup is helpful if you have an appointment, as classes often go outside, and students take longer to retrieve.

-Please Note: Parents must enroll their children in Aftercare if they pick up later than 3:40 p.m. more than twice during a quarter term.

-Teachers are not available to stay late, and children may not wait in or out of the building alone.
+Please Note: Parents must enroll their children in Aftercare if they pick up later than 3:40 p.m.
+Teachers are not available to supervise after that time, and children may not wait in or out of the building alone.